MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ### Functions

 There is not one, not two, but three ways to declare functions.
 This is because there's the older way, a newer way, plus a convenient option where we can assign a variable equal to a function.
+Find the different function strategies in the exam questions below.

 #### Try these exam questions

-What is returned when to functions are called in the console.log statements?
+What is logged in the console?

 ```javascript
 // older way